1. Start with One Keystone

 4. Blend with Your Own Care

-This site works best alongside your existing healthcare, not in competition with it.
+This site works best alongside existing healthcare, not in competition with it.

 5. Watch for Overwhelm

-The aim is to support your nervous system, not overload it.
+The aim is to support the nervous system, not overload it.

 Even reading slowly is a form of practice.
 You are already in motion.